Student use of a quantum simulation and visualization tool: Methods

-Once the final codebook was agreed upon after multiple iterations of individual-researcher coding, discrepancy reduction, and codebook modifications by C.A.W. and S.Z.A., all five interviews were coded collaboratively coded by C.A.W. and S.Z.A., with input from H.J.L.
-In addition to coding the interviews (using audio, video, and transcript data), we documented the accuracy of students' responses to the questions in the \emph{Predict} phase to capture whether a prediction and the reasoning surrounding it were correct (including partially correct), completely incorrect, or not present.
-This documentation and the students' notes and sketches were used as supporting information during the coding process and subsequent data analysis.
+In addition to coding the interviews, we documented the accuracy of students' responses to the questions in the \emph{Predict} phase to capture whether a prediction and the reasoning surrounding it were correct (including partially correct), completely incorrect, or not present.
+We included partially correct answers among the correct answers as there was a rather large spectrum of ``correctness'' and it was difficult to place an answer on that spectrum, e.g., due to students' difficulties with the language of quantum mechanics.